fwip/mtg_pronouns/reworded_cards.md

 **Legendary Creature**

-At the beginning of each player's upkeep, they adds {G}{G}{G} to their mana pool.
+At the beginning of each player's upkeep, that player adds {G}{G}{G} to their mana pool.
 Until end of turn, this mana doesn't empty from that player's mana pool as steps and phases end.

 **2 / 3**